 GM & XG Voices

 If you use the UP button to go to the main voice category folders, you may notice that there are some voice category folders that do not have a matching voice category button.
 In particular, you will see folders for "GM&XG" voices and for "GM2" voices.
 Don't overlook these folders.
 If you open up the GM&XG folder, you may be surprised to see 16 additional voice folders, each of which has many voices.
 The GM2 folder, if your keyboard has it, will open up to 17 additional voice folders.
-These two folders add many hundreds of voices that you can select to play.
+These two folders add many hundreds of voices that you can select.
 You'll even find a SoundEffects folder included in both GM&XG and GM2 folders -- a lot of interesting sounds to try out there!

 OK, you now know how to select voices.
 We did not show you the left hand voice selection, but it works just like all the others although it does have some additional features you will want to know about and we'll discuss that in the next lesson on selecting styles.
 In the meantime, feel free to explore your voices and enjoy the great sounds that your keyboard can produce.